davetoland/bite-sized-ai/README.md

 Here we’re combining AI’s creative power with automated storytelling.
 First, we prompt the image‑generation model to produce a custom graphic.
 Then, we feed that into a image-recognition-capable model with an additional prompt for analysis.

-For this bitesized demo, we’ll generate a generic picture of a bustling market scene, then have the AI analyse the image and produce HTML markup to display it, complete with accurate auto-generated alt-text to perfectly describe it for visually impaired visitors using a screen reader.
+For this bite sized demo, we’ll generate a generic picture of a bustling market scene, then have the AI analyse the image and produce HTML markup to display it, complete with accurate auto-generated alt-text to perfectly describe it for visually impaired visitors using a screen reader.

 Key takeaways: